innovationOUtside/tm129-robotics2020/content/05_Robot_Lab/Section_00_02.md

 <!-- #region activity=true -->
 The following code cell configures the simulator to use a blank background (`-b Empty_Map`) and a single obstacle (`Central_post`); the simulated robot is initially situated to near the mid-point of the left hand edge of the simulator canvas (`-x 100 -y 500`) and the ultrasonc rays are displayed (`-u`).

-Run the code cell to configure the simulator and download the programme and then run the programme in the simulator.
+Run the code cell to configure the simulator and download the program and then run the program in the simulator.

 Observe what happens and record your observations, paying attention to both the behaviour of the robot and the measurements returned by the ultrasonic sensor.
 (You may find it useful to display a chart of the measurements.)

 What happens if you initially locate the robot at `-x 100 -y 450`?

-When you have observed what happens, closely read through the programme.
+When you have observed what happens, closely read through the program.
 How does the code explain the behaviour of the robot?
 <!-- #endregion -->

 <!-- #region student=true -->
-*Use this markdown cell to record your observations of what happens when the programme is run.*
+*Use this Markdown cell to record your observations of what happens when the program is run.*

-*Annotate the programme with comments to explain how it works.*
+*Annotate the program with comments to explain how it works.*
 <!-- #endregion -->

 ```python activity=true